benshimonz/V1/README.md

 - A constraint on the number of allowed path segments of this type along the path
 - The path segment type
-- An indication whether a 'mirror image' of this path segment type is valid as well
+- An indication whether a 'mirror image' of this path segment type is allowed as well

 Here are some examples: